25prabhu10/notes/docs/Concepts/Performance.md

 You need the call stack:

-- You want to see a stack trace when it runs slow
+- You want to see a stacktrace when it runs slow
 - What initiated the slow code?
 - And why?